Remyuu/Remyuu/README.md

 - Intersted in CG and Traveling.

-- Live in HongKong & GuangZhou
+- HongKong & GuangZhou & Hiroshima(Aug 2025)